aaronjensen/vim-command-w/README.markdown

 Here's how I want ⌘W to work:

-- Close the current buffer but keep the window open (which [buffkill](http://www.vim.org/scripts/script.php?script_id=1147) already solves with it's `:BD` command).
+- Close the current buffer but keep the window open (which [vim-bbye][1] already solves with it's `:Bd` command).
 - When I press ⌘W on the last **listed**\* buffer, I want MacVim to close.

 \*A listed buffer is one that shows up when you type the `:buffers` command.
 Usually this list only includes editable buffers, so read-only buffers like NERDTree won't show up in this list.

 ## Requirements
 * Vim 7+
-* [buffkill](http://www.vim.org/scripts/script.php?script_id=1147) - Allows you to close a buffer without closing a window.
+* [vim-bbye][1] - Allows you to close a buffer without closing a window.

 ## Installation

-First, make sure you have [buffkill](http://www.vim.org/scripts/script.php?script_id=1147) installed.
+First, make sure you have [vim-bbye][1] installed.
 Command-W will not function correctly without it.

 ### Manual
 Simply copy the `plugin` directory into your `.vim` directory.